SURFnet/danish/README.md

 used to secure TLS connections to a specific service on a host.

-To make optimal use of this new facility, the danish tool helps users by generating TLSA records and by checking certain properties of certificates.
+To make optimal use of this new facility, the danish tool helps users by generating TLSA or SMIMEA records and by checking certain properties of certificates.
 The tool was specifically designed to be integrated into an automated DNS zone generation chain.
-Apart from being able to generate TLSA records from X.509 certificates danish is also able to:
+Apart from being able to generate TLSA and SMIMEA records from X.509 certificates danish is also able to:

  - Check if a certificate has expired
  - Check if the hostname for which a TLSA record is created matches with the certificate
+ - Check if the e-mail address for which an SMIMEA record is created matches with the certificate
  - Check if a certificate matches with the certificate signing request (CSR) used to to request the certificate from a certificate authority